auriq/essentia_docs/source/reference/manpages/aq-emod.rst

 ``QryDec(Val, [, AtrLst], Col, KeyName [, AtrLst] [, Col, KeyName [, AtrLst] ...])``
   Extracts the values of selected query parameters from ``Val`` and place the results in columns.
+This is applied on `URL's query string <https://en.wikipedia.org/wiki/Query_string>`_.

   * Returns the number of parameters extracted.
   * ``Val`` can be a string column's name, a `string constant`_